computer-teche/Project/README.md

     1. In c:\xampp\htdocs folder open git bash
     2. git clone https://github.com/computer-teche/Project.git  -  this commnd
-    3. start apche and mysql about_section
+    3. Start apche and mysql about_section
-    4. create database in mysql name as "nmc".
+    4. Create database in mysql name as "nmc".
-    5. In import section of phpmyadmin. select the file of nmc.sql
+    5. In import section of phpmyadmin.
+Select the file of nmc.sql and hit Go.
-    6. in brower open localhost/nmc.
+    6. In brower Enter in search bar " localhost/nmc/ " and hit enter.